noahcollins/pure/README.md

 Based primarily on Yahoo's [http://purecss.io/][Pure] CSS modules.

-Pure Features
+Outline
 --------

-Pure is meant to be a starting point for every website or web app.
-We take care of all the CSS work that every site needs, without making it look cookie-cutter:
+This is a simple email client UI.

-* A responsive grid that can be customized to your needs.
+* A basic responsive grid.

-* A solid base built on [Normalize.css][] to fix cross-browser compatibility issues.
+* Built on Normalize.css to level most cross-browser issues.

 * Consistently styled buttons that work with `<a>` and `<button>` elements.

-* Styles for vertical and horizontal menus, including support for dropdown menus.

-* Useful form alignments that look great on all screen sizes.

-* Various common table styles.

-* An extremely minimalist look that is super-easy to customize.

 * Responsive by default, with a non-responsive option.

+* No form styles in this example.

-* Extremely small file size: **4.3KB minified + gzip**.
+* Extremely small production CSS file size: **< 4KB minified + gzipped**.

 Build